CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 }
 ```

 The attributes of `env` and `bindings` for each resource are familiar to us, as we've seen how they are used in the development stage.
-The `type`, however, is quite notable, not just because it serves as a building block of Aspire app modeling, but also because it determines how an application gets captured and containerized.
+The `type`, however, is quite notable because it determines how an application gets captured and containerized.